nykabhishek/nykabhishek-academic-kickstart/content/authors/admin/_index.md

   Hi!
 Welcome to my webpage.

-  I’m Abhishek Nayak, a Ph.D. candidate in the Department of Mechanical Engineering at Texas A&M University, College Station.
-My research interests include perception and motion planning for robots.
-I am passionate about safe transportation and am currently working with the Texas A&M Transportation Institute on [SAFE-D](https://safed.vtti.vt.edu/) projects that aim at improving road safety standards.
+  I am Abhishek Nayak, a Ph.D. candidate in the Department of Mechanical Engineering at Texas A&M University, where I work as a Graduate Research Assistant with the [Autonomous Systems Laboratory](https://autonomy.engr.tamu.edu/).
+My research explores 'Planning and Vision-based methods for Autonomous Vehicles.'
+I am an advocate of safe transportation and am currently working with the Texas A&M Transportation Institute on [SAFE-D](https://safed.vtti.vt.edu/) projects that aim at improving road safety standards.
+Previously, for my Master's research, I worked on developing vision-based safe response protocols for autonomous vehicles towards emergency response vehicles.

- I have been part of the Autonomous Systems Laboratory at Texas A&M University, working with Dr. Sivakumar Rathinam since Fall 2017.
-I have extensive hands-on experience implementing robotic perception, computer vision, sensor fusion, SLAM, and developing heuristics and learning-based motion planning algorithms for autonomous vehicles and indoor robots.
+  My research interests include - 1) Perception Models for Mobile Robots, 2) Heuristics and Optimization for Task Allocation and Motion Planning, and 3) Learning-based methods for constrained Motion Planning.
+During my time at Texas A&M, I was able to explore these topics (and beyond) in-depth and gain practical knowledge by applying my research on an autonomous Lincoln MKZ vehicle [(a teaser)](https://youtu.be/gh0g5iAuruw).

-  I am an experienced industry professional and have worked in the automotive industry for three years as a Design Engineer at the R&D of TVS Motor Company, India, where I was responsible for powertrain design and development.
+  I am also an experienced industry professional and have worked in the automotive industry for three years as an R&D Engineer in the powertrains section of [TVS Motor Company, India](https://www.tvsmotor.com/).

-  I enjoy playing tennis, running, soccer, cooking, and traveling.
+  Besides academics, I enjoy playing tennis, running, cooking, and traveling.

   <!-- I work on developing solutions for sensing and planning problems in autonomous vehicles and smart infrastructures.  -->